saska/trict/README.md

 'new'
 ```

 Deleting also works as you'd expect, so you can also `.pop()`.
-You can also do any of this using lists as keys.
+You can also do any of this using sequences as keys.
 ```python
 >>> key = ['user', 'information', 'another_attribute']
 >>> t[key]